ioncapita/ioncapita/README.md

 ## I'm a Frontend Developer !!

  I'm Ion and I was born in Moldova but raised in Portugal.
 I really enjoy learning languages, frameworks and others new concepts.
-I'm currently looking for a junior front end position to improve my skills as front end developer.
+Now I am focused on ReactJS with Typescript, but I am not afraid to switch to any other technology.

 ### Connect with me: